wellcomecollection/storage-service/docs/glossary.md

 <dd>
   <p>
     The cold copy of a bag kept in S3 Glacier in Ireland.
-    In practice, this means the copy kept in <code>s3://wc-storage-replica-ireland</code> or the staging copy.
+    In practice, this means the copy kept in <code>s3://wc-storage-replica-ireland</code> or the staging equivalent.
   </p>

   <p>